 Inspired bymy childhood garden, which no longer exists physically, I searched to rediscover lost innocence.
 Using my parents’ present-day garden as my guide, I witnessed the full cycle—from the first spears of growth until their inevitable demise.
 I took photos of what I saw there, trying to capture the essence of place, and myself in it.

 Entranced by the vibrancy of the summer season, I turned to the anthotype photographic process.
 Using the flower’s pigment to make light-sensitive emulsions, my garden photographs were impressed upon the botanical distillations by the sun’s rays.
 The results are like present-time fossils, or jars of preserves, emphasizing the photograph’s inherent stillness and marked "death" of the subject.
-This act of collection and preservation initially transformed the garden's passing into something more lasting than a bloom, yet due to the instability of anthotypes, became an exercise in acceptance—of petals falling to the ground.
+This act of collection and preservation initially transformed the garden's passing into something more lasting than a bloom, yet due to the instability of both anthotypes and life alike, became an exercise in acceptance—of petals falling to the ground.